 South Bike Lot: Como-Snelling Gate (#6) is a popular location.
 This bike corral fills fast so if it is not too inconvenient, plan your route to one of the two above locations.

-Here is a map, from St Paul Smart Trips, showing the best bicycle routes to ride your bike comfortably to the fair.
+- Here is a map from the MN Pollution Control Agency showing the best bicycle routes to ride your bike comfortably to the fair.

-Now that you are at the fair walking around you can think about what you might want to purchase.
-Maybe a shoe clip light at the both under the Grandstand so you are more visible when out riding at night?
-You will find out more on where to purchase this item and other fun things on the free Minnesota State Fair App, (Apple App Store or Google Play store).
+- Now that you are at the fair walking around, you can think about what you might want to purchase.
+Maybe a shoe clip light so you are more visible when out riding at night?
+You will find out more about where to purchase this item and other fun things on the free Minnesota State Fair App at the Google Play store.

 At the Minnesota State Fair, check the latest in environmentally friendly exhibits, like the e-bikes, in the Eco Progress Center.